dimakomplekt/encoder_control/README.md

   * Callback system is partially implemented, needs full integration (inside the button_control library)
   * Error handlers planned but not fully implemented
+  * Realization of the interaction with controller-role encoders only.

 🛠 Future Plans